Dionysus7777777/Dionysus7777777.github.io/_pages/about.md

 I am seeking M.S. or Ph.D. opportunities in control science and engineering for the 2026 semester.

 # 🔥 News
+-  *2025.07*: &nbsp;🎉🖥️ I have been admitted to the College of Control Science and Engineering at Zhejiang University as a Ph.D. student.
 -  *2025.07*: &nbsp;🎉⚽ The Dionysus team placed third in the RoboCup World Championship.
 -  *2025.06*: &nbsp;🎉🎖️ Awarded the Infineon Technologies Scholarship by Jiangnan University for outstanding academic performance.
 -  *2025.05*: &nbsp;🎉⚽ The Dionysus team won First Prize and placed third in the RoboCup China Open 2025.